LMEye: An Interactive Perception Network for Large Language Models: Experiment

 \textbf{MMBench Evaluation Results}.
-In addition, we have augmented the instruction data for IPN by introducing a training set of approximately 20 multimodal tasks.
-This is aimed at improving the generalization of IPN.
-The evaluation results on the MMBench are presented in Table~\ref{mmbench}.
-The results show that our proposed model, LMEye, outperformed other models on the overall evaluation leaderboard while using fewer parameters.
-It is worth noting that LMEye outperformed other models in terms of reasoning performance, particularly in Logical Reasoning (LR), Attribute Reasoning (AR), and Relation Reasoning.
-This indicates that LMEye (IPN) is capable of effectively reasoning and making connections between different pieces of information, leading to superior performance compared to other models.
+The evaluation results on the MMBench are presenteded in Table~\ref{mmbench}.
+The results show that our proposed model, LMEye, outperformed other comparable models while using fewer parameters (4.4B vs. >7B).
+It is worth noting that LMEye outperformed other models in terms of reasoning performance, particularly in Logical Reasoning (LR), Attribute Reasoning (AR), and Relation Reasoning (RR).
+These indicate that LMEye is capable of effectively reasoning and making connections between different pieces of information, leading to better performance compared to other models.
+Additionally, InstructBLIP could be seen as an multimodal instruction enhanced LMEye variant without RVII, achieving interaction between human queries and image in Q-former, yet LMEye still outperforms it on multiple aspects.

 \textbf{SEED-Bench Evaluation Results}.
 The experimental results presented in Table \ref{seed-bench} demonstrate the effectiveness of LMEye in achieving state-of-the-art (SOTA) performance.
-Specifically, LMEye has shown significant improvements in scene understanding, with an increase of 13 points compared to the previous SOTA.
-Moreover, in the category of sample attribute recognition and spatial connection understanding, LMEye has outperformed InstructBLIP.
-These results highlight the effectiveness of a plug-and-play interactive perception framework IPN, in enhancing the ability of language models to understand images.
-Overall, these findings demonstrate the potential of language models in advancing the field of image understanding and suggest that plug-and-play interactive perception frameworks like the IPN can be an effective means of leveraging these capabilities.
+Specifically, LMEye has shown significant improvements in scene understanding, with an increase of 13 points compared to previous SOTA.
+Moreover, in the category of sample attribute recognition and spatial connection understanding, LMEye also outperformed InstructBLIP.
+These results highlight the effectiveness of a plug-and-play interactive perception framework, in enhancing the ability of language models to understand images and multimodal instructions.
+Overall, these findings demonstrate the potential of LLMs in advancing the field of image understanding and suggest that plug-and-play interactive perception frameworks can be an effective means of leveraging these capabilities.
 Further research in this area may pave the way for more sophisticated and effective approaches to image understanding, with implications for a wide range of applications and industries.